NISystemsEngineering/GitHub-Hands-on/docs/Git Basic Concepts.md

 *.lvlps
 ```

-## 1.2 Adding a File and Committing
+## 1.2 Adding a File to the Repo (Initial Commit)
 Create a new file and commit it.
 1. Create a new simple LabVIEW VI in your local repository folder called "Hello World.vi".

 ![](../src/images/Hello_World_BD.png "Hello World.vi")

 2. In Github Desktop, see in the Changes tab that the new file has been detected, but not yet committed.
+The green plus indicates that the file is new to the repo.

 ![](../src/images/New_VI.png "New VI Detected")